-Parents/Guardians or unaccompanied students youths may appeal district decisions regarding eligibility, enrollment or placement in accordance with the Standard Complaint Resolution Process adopted by DESE.
+Parents/Guardians or unaccompanied youths may appeal district decisions regarding eligibility, enrollment or placement.
 The district will make every effort to resolve complaints or disputes at the district level.
-The homeless liaison will provide the parents/guardians or unaccompanied youth a written explanation of any decision related to school selection or enrollment, including the right to appeal such decisions, and inform the parents/guardians or unaccompanied studentyouth of the district's complaint resolution process when a question or complaint arises concerning the education of a homeless student.
+The homeless liaison will provide the parents/guardians or unaccompanied youth a written explanation of any decision related to school selection or enrollment, including the right to appeal such decisions, and inform the parents/guardians or unaccompanied youth of the district's complaint resolution process when a question or complaint arises concerning the education of a homeless student.